LOGO 517 (Benazepril 10 mg)

 Pill imprint LOGO 517 has been identified as Benazepril hydrochloride 10 mg.

 Benazepril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; left ventricular dysfunction and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Benazepril 10 mg is not subject to the Controlled Substances Act.
+Benazepril 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 10 mg

 - CSA Schedule:

 - Watson Laboratories, Inc.